 Free Package Delivery to the Resort.
 Any purchases made around the parks or Downtown Disney can be delivered back to your hotel where they will be available to collect from the resort shop after 1pm the next day (or after 1pm the following day if you purchase your goods later than the pickup cut-off time).

 Charging facilities.
-You can pay for shopping and meals pretty much anywhere inside Walt Disney World using your room charge card so you don’t need to carry a lot of cash around with you.
-To use this facility you simply register your credit card details at the Front Desk when you check in.
+You can pay for shopping and meals pretty much anywhere inside Walt Disney World using your Magic Band so you don’t need to carry a lot of cash around with you.
+To use this facility you simply register your credit card details at the Front Desk when you check in and create a PIN number (this can also be done in advance using the online system).
 Alternatively, you can opt to pre-pay with a cash deposit and then any remaining balance at the end of your stay will be refunded upon departure.
 Note: credit cards need to be charged as soon as your total outstanding balance reaches $1,000.

 Disney’s Magical Express.
 Guests arriving at Orlando International Airport can make use of Disney’s free Magical Express service which whisks their baggage away directly to their hotel room while they catch the shuttle bus service.